Robust Low-Rank Matrix Estimation: Introduction

 The ``target'' is defined as

 where $R(B) = \mathbb{E} R_n (B)$ is the theoretical risk.
 It has to be noticed that the matrix $B^0$ is not necessarily equal to the matrix $B^*$.
 Our main interest lies in the theoretical analysis of the above estimators.
 The estimators should mimic the sparsity behavior of an oracle $B$.
 In the case of the absolute value loss we will prove a non-sharp oracle inequality.
 Whereas for the Huber loss, thanks to its differentiability, we are able to derive a sharp oracle inequality.
-The assumptions for this kind of results are mainly based on the regularity of the absolute value and the Huber loss.
-Moreover, the properties of the nuclear norm, which are very similar to those of the $\ell_1$-norm for vectors, will be exploited.
-Additionally to the estimation of an exactly low-rank matrix, we also consider the case of an approximately low-rank matrix.
-This takes into account that a matrix could have few very large singular values and many small, but not exactly zero singular values.
-For $B \in \mathcal{B}$ we then